 What To Know Before You Go

 There’s no getting around the fact that there will be crowds at Tulip Time, especially on the weekends.
 Saturdays tend to be the busiest.
-New in 2022: all show and event entrances will be handled via e-ticket, so make sure you plan your visit ahead of time to prevent any disappointment.
+Be sure to pack your patience, and just focus on having a terrific time!

 Also, this should go without saying, but we’ll go ahead and mention it: Although it might be quite tempting to do so, do not pick or cut any of the tulips on display in Holland unless you have express permission.
 It’s the only way to keep the blooms beautiful for everyone who visits during this special event.